cinderblock/github-action-working-directory/README.md

 This is run at the end of all other steps automatically.
 We can use that post step to commit any changes back to the original repo that we checkout.

+### Limitation

+Currently only works on linux because of built node native module dependency.
+We welcome pull requests that would let us publish native bindings for all platforms.

 ## Usage

 In your GitHub Actions, add a config like this: